Sample Video Frame

 Do you really need to delete dead pets?
 Why not just remove their relationship in

-and mark them dead?
-Write a query that removes dead pets fromperson_pet
+person_petand mark them dead?
+Write a query that removes dead pets fromperson_pet.

 Portability Notes